Doris-Lam/Doris-Lam.github.io/content/blog/comparison.md

 When I look back at high school, I see a version of myself that was always looking around, constantly measuring against the people beside me.
 I did not really know what I wanted, so I gravitated toward paths that seemed prestigious, like STEM classes, coding programs, and math competitions.
 I did these things not because they excited me, but because I thought they would make me look competent and ambitious.
 I wanted to appear capable, like I had everything figured out, even when I did not.

 I remember grade seven coding classes clearly.
 I would sit at the computer, staring at the blank screen, unsure what to type.
-I couldn't seem to understand the concepts, felt slow and frustrated.
+Other students seemed to understand the concepts effortlessly while I felt slow and frustrated.
 I would leave the class feeling defeated, thinking maybe I just was not cut out for this.
 Years later, when I returned to programming on my own terms, I discovered a genuine love for it.
 That small realization hit me hard.
 I had spent so much energy chasing approval rather than curiosity and it showed me how quietly destructive comparison could be.

 Even outside coding, I followed similar patterns.
-I joined clubs and extracurriculars, not because I was passionate, but because I assumed they would make me look good.
+I joined math competitions and science programs, not because I was passionate, but because I assumed they would make me look good.
 At the time, I convinced myself that this was ambition, but in reality, it was fear.
 Fear of being ordinary, fear of being left behind, fear of being seen as less than.

 ## the self-destructive cycle